Distance Learning, Term 3, 2019-2020

-The Linden School building is currently closed.
+The Linden School building is closed for Term 3, academic year 2019-2020.
 We are offering distance learning, pending further notice from government and health agencies.

 Linden faculty are working hard to assure the well-being of our students, the continuation of our students’ education, and to uphold our commitment to Linden’s values.
 Read all about the start of our distance learning program here!